Beautiful & Useful too — Paperbush is Getting Ready to Bloom

 Hilaire Ashworth, PR & Marketing Intern, Lewis Ginter Botanical Garden

-Whilst wondering around the Garden last week I came across this beauty, that is budding despite the chilly temperatures.
+Whilst wandering around the Garden last week I came across this beauty, that is budding despite the chilly temperatures.

-Edgeworthia tomentosa (formerly Edgeworthia chrysantha), commonly known as oriental paperbush, Mitsumata, or simply paperbush comes from south western China, Nepal, and Japan.
+Edgeworthia chrysantha (formerly Edgeworthia tomentosa), commonly known as oriental paperbush, Mitsumata, or simply paperbush comes from southwestern China, Nepal, and Japan.
 The plant has been incorporated into traditional Japanese papermaking called Washi, where bark fibers are combined with fibers from the gampi tree and the kozo plant to make this thin, but durable paper.
 Hence, why this plant is commonly referred to as paperbush.

 Here at the Garden we have two of the four cultivars.
-E. tomentosa ‘Gold Rush’ (Asian Valley, Streb, Lotus Bridge) and E. tomentosa ‘Snow Queen’ (in front of the Robins Visitor Center).
+Edgeworthia chrysantha ‘Gold Rush’ (Asian Valley, Streb, Lotus Bridge) and Edgeworthia chrysantha ‘Snow Queen’ (in front of the Robins Visitor Center).